Is our God not so gracious?

 We are sinners.
 BUT God in His mercy…sent His Son to die in our place giving us freedom from the penalty of sin but also the power of sin in our lives.

 We are sinners.
 BUT God in His mercy…invades our self-satisfied souls and leads us to repentance.
-He is not calling us to perfection but to actively and intentionally pursuing it as we grow in our knowledge of and love for Him and our increasing desire to follow more faithfully.
+He is not calling us to perfection but to actively and intentionally pursuing holiness just as He says – being set apart to live in this world as His reflection – as we grow in our knowledge of and love for Him and our increasing desire to follow more faithfully.
 That’s not legalism, that’s the grace of sanctification!

 We are sinners.
-BUT God in His mercy…takes our messes and redeems them for His glory!
+BUT God in His mercy…takes our messes, He takes them, redeems them for His glory, and sets about daily transforming us for our joy and His praise!

 “Redemption happens once we leave our ‘stuff’ behind!
 God meets humility and repentance and does the work of transformation.
 Repentance doesn’t keep pressing under and forward with sin, it doesn’t continue in it and hide it but, rather, exposes it to the light of God’s saving and sanctifying grace.”
 (Joseph Wheat)